 When learned properly, underwater photography is a skill that can produce some of the most epic images found in any photographer’s portfolio.
-While having experience with photography on land helps, capturing images beneath the waves comes with its own unique set of challenges and considerations.
-Below, we explore everything you’ll need to know to get started.
+Even if you consider yourself a professional photographer topside, underwater photography comes with its own unique set of challenges and considerations.
+Below, we explore everything you need to know to get started.

 A Few Prerequisites to Consider Before you Begin Underwater Photography